-- Security: Be sure any church giving software you adopt is at least PCI-compliant (although PCI-certified is even better!).
-This way, churchgoers can give without worrying about falling victim to fraud through an insecure donation platform.
+- Security: Be sure any church-giving software you adopt is at least PCI-compliant (although PCI-certified is even better!).
+This way, churchgoers can give without falling victim to fraud and your church’s reputation remains untarnished.

-- User-friendliness: Especially for churches with populations who might not be so technologically adept, user-friendliness is key to ensuring churchgoers can actually use the new giving platforms.
+- User-friendliness: Especially for older-skewing churches with populations who might not be technologically adept, user-friendliness is key to ensuring churchgoers can actually use the new giving platforms.

-- Low fees: Although there are certainly free online giving tools available, they tend to be more restrictive in terms of how they can be used.
-On the other hand, platforms with outrageously high prices can cost more than they’re worth.
+- Low fees: Although there are certainly free online giving tools available, they tend to be more restrictive in how they can be used.
+However, platforms with outrageously high prices can cost more than they’re worth.
 It’s a good idea to find something in the middle that works best for your budget!

-- Streamlined processes: If the text-to-tithe process takes too long, you risk churchgoers giving up before ever submitting their gift— especially amid a church service, where users don’t want to miss anything important being said!
-The quicker you can make a donation, the more likely gifts are to go through.
+- Streamlined processes: If the text-to-tithe process takes too long, you risk churchgoers giving up before ever submitting their gift—especially amid a church service, where users don’t want to miss anything important being said.
+The quicker you can donate, the more likely gifts are to go through.

-Then, it’s a good idea to rank features based on what’s most important to you.
+Tip: Rank features based on what’s most important to you.
 Depending on your church budget, you might be able to opt for a pricier provider that offers more of the features you’re looking for.
-On the other hand, you might have tighter financial restraints and should choose the one that fits best in your price range.
+However, you might have tighter financial restraints and should choose the one that fits best in your price range.

 Top text-to-tithe provider

-While there are several text-to-tithe providers for churches like yours to choose from, Snowball Fundraising is going to be the top pick.
-As an all-in-one fundraising solution, you can get your mobile tithing, online donation pages, CRM dashboard, and event ticketing tools all in a convenient, centralized platform!
+As an all-in-one fundraising solution, you can get your mobile tithing, online donation pages, and CRM dashboard all in a convenient, centralized platform.

-Snowball is known for the ease with which donors can give to the causes they care about— including your church.
-After all, an unnecessarily complex giving process is unlikely to increase church tithing levels to a significant extent.
-On the other hand, a streamlined process (such as the one offered by Snowball) can result in substantial increases in revenue.
+Snowball is known for the ease with which donors can give to the causes they care about, like your church.
+After all, an unnecessarily complex giving process is unlikely to increase church tithing levels significantly.
+On the other hand, a streamlined process (such as the one offered by Snowball) can substantially increase revenue.

 Getting started with text-to-tithe